 - Sheharbano Sangji Scholarship

 - Pence Scholarship

 - And others…

 Berkeley Law frowns upon the practice of making “exploding” aid offers.
 We will typically provide two weeks for you to consider your gift aid offer.
 We will never require a response before April 1.

-Acceptance of gift aid requires that you both accept of our admission offer and that you withdraw from all other schools where you have been admitted.
-You need not withdraw from schools where you have not yet received a final decision (i.e., you remain on a wait list).
+Acceptance of gift aid requires that you both accept our admission offer and that you withdraw from all other schools where you have been admitted.
+We do not require that you withdraw from schools where you have not yet received a final admissions decision, for example if you remain on a wait list.
 In practice, we find that the process works best if you simply communicate with us what your situation is and request a deadline extension should you feel you need one.
 Extensions are not guaranteed, but we do want you to make as fully informed a decision about where to attend law school as possible.
 In fairness to all other award candidates who may be waiting for a decision or for more funds to become available, we ask that you respect this requirement.